-Due to the ongoing COVID-19 response, healthcare facilities should assess how contingency and crisis capacity standards for PPE impact the containment of MDROs.
+Due to the ongoing COVID-19 response, healthcare facilities should assess how contingency and crisis capacity standards for PPE impact the containment of multidrug-resistant organisms.
 For patients infected or colonized with organisms listed as urgent and serious threats on CDC's 2019 Antibiotic Resistance Threats report, we strongly recommended the use of conventional capacity standards for PPE.